anderskm/gputil/README.md

 ```python
  class GPU
 ```
 Helper class handle the attributes of each GPU.
-Quoted descriptions are copied from corresponding descriptions by nvidia-smi.
+Quoted descriptions are copied from corresponding descriptions by `nvidia-smi`.
 * Attributes for each `GPU`
   * `id` - "Zero based index of the GPU.
 Can change at each boot."
   * `uuid` - "This value is the globally unique immutable alphanumeric identifier of the GPU.
 It does not correspond to any physical label on the board.
 Does not change across reboots."